IamLucif3r/ToDoz/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Contribution

+You can improvise the UI of the web app.
+- Fork this repo
+- Clone this repository to your local machine.
+- Improvise the UI or add more features
+- Send a PR with your "YourName" and add a Summary of your contribution.